indiecert/auth/README.md

 # Introduction
-This is the IndieCert project.
-A authentication service using self-signed client certificates.
-The project includes a CA and a way to easily enroll clients with client certificates.
+IndieCert is an authentication service using client certificates.
+This includes a CA and an easy way to enroll clients.

 # Installation
 RPM packages are available for Fedora and CentOS/RHEL: